 Farmer Mac requires approved lenders to make representations and warranties regarding the conformity of eligible agricultural mortgage and rural utilities loans to Farmer Mac's standards, the accuracy of loan data provided to Farmer Mac, and other requirements related to the loans.
 Sellers are responsible to Farmer Mac for breaches of those representations and warranties, and Farmer Mac has the ability to require a seller to cure, replace, or repurchase a loan sold or transferred to Farmer Mac if any breach of a representation or warranty is discovered that was material to Farmer Mac's decision to purchase the loan or that directly or indirectly causes a default or potential loss on a loan sold or transferred by the seller to Farmer Mac.
-During the previous three years ended March 31, 2017, Farmer Mac had required one seller to repurchase a total of two loans aggregating \$0.8 million for breaches of representations and warranties made about those two loans, both of which repurchases occurred during first quarter 2016.
+During second quarter 2017, Farmer Mac did not require any seller to cure or repurchase a loan purchased by Farmer Mac for breach of a representation or warranty.
+During the previous three years ended June 30, 2017, Farmer Mac had required one seller to repurchase a total of two loans aggregating \$0.8 million for breaches of representations and warranties made about those two loans, both of which repurchases occurred during first guarter 2016.
 In addition to relying on the representations and warranties of lenders, Farmer Mac also underwrites all of the agricultural real estate mortgage loans (other than rural housing and part-time farm mortgage loans) and rural utilities loans that it holds in its portfolio.
 For rural housing and part-time farm mortgage loans, Farmer Mac relies on representations and warranties from the seller that those loans conform to Farmer Mac's specified underwriting criteria without exception.
-For more information about Farmer Mac's loan eligibility requirements, see "Business-Farmer Mac's Lines of Business-Farm & Ranch-Loan Eligibility" and "Business-Farmer Mac's Lines of Business-Rural Utilities-Loan Eligibility" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017.
+For more information about Farmer Mac's loan eligibility requirements, see "Business -Farmer Mac's Lines of Business-Farm & Ranch-Loan Eligibility" and "Business-Farmer Mac's Lines of Business-Rural Utilities-Loan Eligibility" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017.

 Under contracts with Farmer Mac and in consideration for servicing fees, Farmer Mac-approved central servicers service loans in accordance with Farmer Mac's requirements.
 Central servicers are responsible to Farmer Mac for serious errors in the servicing of those loans.
 If a central servicer materially breaches the terms of its servicing agreement with Farmer Mac, such as failing to forward payments received or releasing collateral without Farmer Mac's consent, or experiences insolvency or bankruptcy, Farmer Mac has the right to terminate the servicing relationship for a particular loan or the entire portfolio serviced by the central servicer.
 In addition, Farmer Mac can proceed against the central servicer in arbitration or exercise any remedies available to it under law.
-During the previous three years ended March 31, 2017, Farmer Mac had not exercised any remedies or taken any formal action against any central servicers.
-For more information about Farmer Mac's servicing requirements, see "Business-Farmer Mac's Lines of Business-Farmer Mac's Lines of Business-Rural Utilities-Servicing" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017.
+During the previous three years ended June 30, 2017, Farmer Mac had not exercised any remedies or taken any formal action against any central servicers.
+For more information about Farmer Mac's servicing requirements, see "Business-Farmer Mac's Lines of Business-Farm & Ranch-Servicing" and "Business-Farmer Mac's Lines of Business-Rural Utilities -Servicing" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017.